 Two-phase orthodontics is an approach that addresses problems early to make treatment easier in the future.
 At Smile Studios Orthodontics, we offer two-phase treatment to residents of Atlanta, Marietta, and the surrounding areas of Georgia.
-We have three convenient office locations in Fairburn, Powder Springs, and Lovejoy.
+We have three convenient office locations in Fairburn, Lovejoy, Hiram, and Carollton.

 What Are Two-Phase Orthodontics?